sspaeti/listmonk-rss/README.md

-This repo is inspired by [rss2newsletter](https://github.com/ElliotKillick/rss2newsletter), but I wanted a solution that runs without a dedicated server (other than GitHub's infrastructure, of course).
+This repo is inspired by [rss2newsletter](https://github.com/ElliotKillick/rss2newsletter), but I wanted a solution that runs without setting up a dedicated server, it just needs the Listmonk instance and GitHub.

-Contributions are welcome, but there's no guarantee that I will be able to act on them.
-I use this mostly for my own purposes.
+Contributions are welcome, but there's no guarantee that I will have the resources to act on them.
+I use this repo mostly for my own purposes.
 My advice would be to fork it and adjust it to your needs.

 ## Contact